teociaps/SwaggerUI.Themes/README.md

 | [![NSwag Nuget Version]](https://www.nuget.org/packages/NSwag.AspNetCore.Themes/) | Customize the style for [NSwag.AspNetCore] |

-> [!WARNING]
-> Starting from v1.0.0 the namespace for pre-defined styles is `AspNetCore.Swagger.Themes` instead of `AspNetCore.SwaggerUI.Themes`!

 ## Features
 - _New Themes_: enhances the Swagger documentation interface with various themes, including a default style that preserves the classic Swagger UI appearance and introduces new modern styles.
 Explore samples [here](#available-themes).
 - _Seamless Integration_: simply install the package and add the style parameter to the existing method used for Swagger UI.